 Begin by cutting pink card stock to wrap around all sides of the box.
 Use the glue sticks to secure the paper in place.

 Cut little triangle shapes from the card stock, making sure that they have a more rounded point to resemble an ear.
 Fold the bottom portion of each ear.

 Glue both the ears on the top of the box by the folded portion.

 Cut a nose from a darker color card stock.
-Use the Elmer’s Naturals School Glue Sticks to secure the nose and eyes to the front of the pig.
+Use the glue sticks to secure the nose and eyes to the front of the pig.

 Cut a pink fuzzy stick and curl it.
-Use the Elmer’s Naturals School Glue Sticks to hold it in place on the back of the pig.
+Use the glue sticks to hold it in place on the back of the pig.

 Use the same technique to create more farm animals.
 Play around with the placement and shape of the ears, nose, and mouth to make the different animals.